Ciza2596/Entry/README.md

 }
 ```

 Entry is released then Entry Destroy EntryComponent on DontDestroyOnLoad scene.
-When Application is quited, entry will auto release.
+When Application is quited, entry will be auto released.

 3 - **Bind**
 ```csharp